pimcore/customer-data-framework/doc/30_OAuth-Server.md

   - token_type

-       A static value "Bearer"
+       A static value `"Bearer"`

   - expires_in

-       A timestamp in seconds when this Access-Token expired by
+       A timestamp in seconds states when this Access-Token expired by

   - access_token